MrHaribo/mrharibo.github.io/quickreference/index.md

 ## Game Engine Integration

-The game Engine integration component is only experimental at this point.
+A Game Engine integration component for Unity3D is in development.
+But this component is only experimental at this point.
 It will be released in the near future.

 ## Evaluation Survey